-Flexibility and easy installation of telephone services are both key in Pacific’s voice network.
-A network connection can be used to connect a telephone or a computer, and in some cases, OIT can install telephones in areas that would otherwise need additional wiring.
-By moving to VoIP Pacific will be able to:
+Flexibility and reliability are both key benefits that a VoIP telephony system enjoys running on Pacific’s voice network.
+A single network connection can be used to connect a telephone and a computer, and in some cases Pacific Technology can install phones in areas that would otherwise need additional wiring.
+By moving to VoIP Pacific is able to provide the following:

 - Use the same network infrastructure for voice and data.

 - Give users the ability to create speed dials, address books, filter calls and forward calls from a web interface.

 - Give users the ability to configure their extension to simultaneously ring multiple devices at the same time (ex. home, work, cell phone numbers.)

 - Presence: Instantly know whether a person is available and the best way to reach them (ex. by phone, instant messaging, video or audio.)

 - Make & receive phone calls using software on the a Windows desktop.